 Don’t Sweat the Small Stuff

 Some cookies may not get baked.
 You may never get your hands on this year’s “it” toy.
 Perhaps you’ll seat cousin Amy next to cousin Julie (gasp!) at the big family dinner.
 But the holidays, and life, will go on.
 So relax and enjoy it.
 To help promote relaxation, try a calming supplement like Stress Rescue with L-Theanine.
-Take a deep breath, think happy thoughts, and try to remember why you’re putting yourself through this stress in the first place—to create a memorable holiday for you and your loved ones.
+Take a deep breath, think happy thoughts, and try to remember what’s really important—creating a memorable holiday for you and your loved ones.